bihealth/sodar-core-legacy/paper.md

 ## Projects and project-based access control

 All SODAR Core features are grouped around projects that can be arranged in a tree structure.
-Users can be assigned to projects with certain roles that can be used for controlling authorization.
+Users can be assigned to projects and have different permission sets in each projects.
 This feature is provided in the `projectroles` app.
 Further, SODAR Core allows for easy integration of more than one external LDAP authentication source.